 Rajesh Reddy - 25 March 2018

-The aim of the London series is to help introduce global audiences to outstanding Hindi writers who are popular in India, but may have not yet received the international attention they deserve.
 The second event took place at the Taj Hotel in St James’s Park, Westminster on the 25th March, with renowned ghazal poet Rajesh Reddy.

 Comparable in some ways to the western ode, the ghazal is an Arabic verse form which was adopted by medieval Persian poets to write about suffering arising from the death or absence of a loved one.
 The ghazal is also marked by its formal intricacy.
 For example, the last couplet of a ghazal should include a proper noun, which is often the name of the poet.